-The first section, A Community-Based Vision, communicates the Vision and Values that were identified during the robust community engagement process.
-It then lays out the Equitable Growth Framework that grew from the vision, which measures access and benefits to the community across the city.
-This sets the stage for what the goals will address later in the Plan Policy.

-Section Two, Complete Communities and Places, outlines the elements of a Complete Community, which meets the needs of all residents and employees in an area.
-This section describes the ten Place Types, which are used as tools to direct growth and investment in an equitable and integrated way.

-Section Three provides the Policy Framework, the essential component of the Plan recommendations.
+- The first section, A Community-Based Vision, communicates the Vision and Values that were identified during the robust community engagement process.
+It then lays out the Equitable Growth Framework that grew from the vision, which measures access and community benefits across the city.
+This sets the stage for what the goals will address later in the Plan. - Section Two, Complete Communities and Places, outlines the elements of a Complete Community, which meets the needs of all residents and employees in an area.
+This section describes the ten Place Types, which are used as tools to direct growth and investment in an equitable and integrated way. - Section Three provides the Policy Framework, the essential component of the Plan recommendations.
 Ten primary Goals and Objectives, built from the Vision Elements, each have recommendations for big ideas and supporting policies, projects, and programs.
-The Plan Policy concludes with a Glossary of Key Terms and Acknowledgments of the many voices that contributed to the contents of this document.